 Sunshine and Vitamin D

-Did you know that Vitamin D does all this?
+Did you know that Vitamin D

-- Helps prevents arterial calcification or hardening of the arteries — helping decrease blood pressure, increasing cardiac output and lowering resting heart rate.
+3. Helps prevents arterial calcification or hardening of the arteries — helping decrease blood pressure, increasing cardiac output and lowering resting heart rate.

-To begin with, there is an extremely high degree of correlation between Vitamin D levels and degenerative disease.
+There is an extremely high degree of correlation between Vitamin D levels and degenerative disease.
 Medical scientists and researchers have found that serum Vitamin D levels are low in 90% of people with degenerative disease such as heart disease, cancer and autoimmune disease.

 Scientific researchers have assembled data showing that autoimmune diseases and cancer are largely absent from areas close to the equator.
 These scientists believe that this is because the angle of the sun is more direct near the equator and therefore stimulates a comparatively much larger production of Vitamin D in the human body than in areas further from the equator.

-The majority of people today in industrialized nations are under supplied with Vitamin D, usually getting 10 to 20 times less Vitamin D than their bodies could use.
+Problem: The majority of people today in industrialized nations are under supplied with Vitamin D, usually getting 10 to 20 times less Vitamin D than their bodies could use.
+The average North American diet furnishes only 200 to 250 units of Vitamin D daily as opposed to an optimal intake of at least 4,000 units.

-Serum Levels of Vitamin D
+What Are Adequate Serum Levels of Vitamin D

 We recommend that everyone read one or more of the Vitamin D reference articles listed at the end of this page.
 You may be astounded by what you learn.